 Writing: had a story published in the lovely Solarcide.
 Vanished through the cracks when they redesigned their site, but co-head honcho Nathan Pettigrew told me the story should pop up again in the Vault at some point.
 Got a story accepted in the upcoming Booked.
 Podcast anthology, and I can’t wait for that one to hit the shelves.
 Chris Deal’s story in that book is stunning, and with people like Craig Clevenger, Paul Tremblay, Cameron Pierce, Richard Thomas and so many others, I’m in good company.
 Got a very kind, very unexpected review of A Light To Starve By at Lurid Lit, too.

-Have five stories making the rounds at various magazines.
-Decided to step away from “small” online zines and will now focus on the semi-pro/pro markets if it kills me.
-Time to get serious, aim higher, get better.
-Also means it’s now a waiting game.
-Small zines will get back to you within a month, often within a fortnight.
-Some of the places I’m trying for, man—six, eight, nine months, a year.
-Sub 3% acceptance rate according to Duotrope.
+Short stories: decided to step away from “small” online zines for a while and will now focus on the semi-pro/pro markets if it kills me.
+Time to get serious, aim higher.
+Some of the places I’m trying for, man—sub 1% acceptance rate according to Duotrope.
 But I’ll find a way.
-And in the meantime: keep writing, keep submitting.
+And in the meantime: keep writing.
 I see people like Richard Thomas with over a hundred stories in-progress/queued up in various places and that’s incredibly inspiring.